therightstuff/aws-cdk-js-dev-guide/README.md

 By default, CDK deploys stacks that are [environment-agnostic](https://docs.aws.amazon.com/cdk/latest/guide/environments.html).
 To deploy to specific regions, update the `bin/regions.json` file with the desired region and account numbers.

 If this file does not contain any region specifications, the stack will be deployed as environment-agnostic.

-Region specifications will be ignored for local testing.

-## Local testing

-To compile typescript, synthesize cdk, and provide an interface for easily setting up and tearing down local components and invoking lambda functions against them, run `npm run test-local`.

-### DynamoDB

-The user can start or stop the local DynamoDB instance (running in a Docker container), and create or delete the tables extracted from `template.yaml`.
-The DynamoDB container will be closed automatically on exit.

-### Lambda

-Lambda functions can be invoked as follows:

-- lambda function-name
-- lambda function-name [sam options]

-#### Environment variable overrides

-SAM options include `--env-vars [path to JSON file]`, but in order for the JSON file to function it needs to reference the CDK-transformed function name.
-To facilitate this, there is a `test/env.template.json` file in which you can configure the environment variables using the function name (eg. `simple-function`), which will then be transformed into `test/env.json` as part of the setup when running `npm run test-local`.

-**It is important to note that any variable not already defined in the CDK stack definition will not be visible to the locally-invoked function.**

-If any environment variables are *not* included in `test/env.json` then the original CDK-defined values will be used.